filgusto/rosiChallenge-sbai2019/resources/README.md

 - The inscription date was extended until 2019-august-26.

-Regulation changes (V1.1):
+- in './resources/regulamento_rosiChallenge' - Regulation (V1.1):
--- Explicitly indicated that the teams solutions have to be uploaded to a clean github repository.
+	- Explicitly indicated that the teams solutions have to be uploaded to a clean github repository.
--- The teams can now indicate a roslaunch file and/or a .sh file to run its solution.
+	- The teams can now indicate a roslaunch file and/or a .sh file to run its solution.
--- Added Hector Azpúrua as organizer.
+	- Added Hector Azpúrua as organizer.

 ---------------------------------------------------------------------------------